Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

-The second issue is potentially more significant.
+{\it The second ADM issue} is potentially more significant.
 Had the above smallness been the only problem, we would just not see any dependencies of intra-axonal signal on experimental parameters.
 Yet the fits of ADM model to data do show definitive trends in the estimated ``apparent diameters" --- for instance, with the gradient strength \cite{huang2015} --- suggesting some unaccounted physical phenomenon.
 This has prompted taking into account the coarse-graining {\it outside} \cite{burcaw2015} randomly packed axons.
 The $(\ln t)/t$ term (\ref{Dt-theta=1}) from the extra-axonal space appears to completely overwhelm the weak attenuation (\ref{logS-neuman}) in simulations \cite{burcaw2015} and in the recent $D(t)$ measurements transverse to human WM fiber tracts \cite{fieremans2016,desantis2016}.
-This reveals an exciting unexpected {\it mesoscopic effect:} The structural disorder in axonal packing within a WM fiber completely changes the interpretation of ADM.
-Furthermore, recently observed logarithmic dependence on the pulse duration $\delta$ in human WM \cite{HHL2016}, cf.\ Eq.~(\ref{Dt-theta=1}), and validated in a fiber phantom \cite{HHL2016-phantom}, adds extra credibility to the mesoscopic extra-axonal origin of the ``apparent" ADM effects.
+This reveals an exciting unexpected {\it mesoscopic effect:} The structural disorder in axonal packing within a WM fiber bundle completely changes the interpretation of ADM at low to moderate diffusion weightings.
+Furthermore, recently observed logarithmic dependence on the pulse duration $\delta$ in human WM \cite{lee2017}, cf.\ Eq.~(\ref{Dt-theta=1}), instead of the linear one, Eq.~(\ref{logS-neuman}), and validated in a fiber phantom \cite{HHL2016-phantom}, confirms the mesoscopic extra-axonal origin of the ``apparent" ADM effects.

-The decreasing apparent diameter trend with increasing gradient strength \cite{huang2015} is consistent with eventual suppression, as $\sim e^{-b(\Dinf + A \ln t /t)}$, of the extra-axonal contribution; however, since $\Dinf \lesssim 0.5\,\units{\mu m^2/ms}$ (cf. Section \ref{sec:gauss}), very large $b$-values are needed to fully suppress this effect \cite{sepehrband2016}.